aoloe/scribus-manual-magazine/NOTES.md

 Now you can start to think about adding other "furniture" to the page such as page numbers and other graphical devices.

 Once you start learning how to use Scribus properly - rather than just inserting images and text into other people's templates - it will allow you to create anything you want.

+## Reasons not to use templates

+In most cases it's not a good idea to look for templates for creating magazines.

+You should look for layouts you like on paper and create a .sla based on them.